--\\- Personal and collective responsibility for a living class project.
+Personal and collective responsibility for a living class project.
 It's time to put the food waste monster on a diet!
 With the help of the anti-waste heroes. vour students will discover practical solutions to fight it on a daily basis.
 On the menu for this fun and informative workshop: telling the story of the monster Wastalot, creating a superhero mask, treasure hunting, and more!
-Let's not underestimate children's superpowers, such as

-The Anti-Waste Heroes 45 MIN / K TO 2
+Let's not underestimate children's superpowers, such as There's something magical about watching a plant emerge from the soil and blossom.
+That's why we're delighted to offer two workshops, in person and online, to help your students understand germination.
+They can even see it take shape before their eyes in the classroom with a hands-on activity!
+To memorize a plant's life cycle, your students will also learn a little dance with the animator.
+The Anti-Waste Heroes 45 MIN / K TO 2 Sharing experiences of food processing in the local context.

 Interpreting a story, understanding an abstract concept.
-Critical thinking about waste and its solutions.
+Critical thinking about waste and its

 Personal and collective responsibility for the use of natural resources.

-Our friends the carnivores 45 MIN / K TO 2
+Our friends the carnivores

+45 MIN / K TO 2

 creativity and motivation!